 We must comply with the different securities laws of every state, Washington D.C. and U.S. territory in which we offer and sell Investments.
 Generally, we must register our Investments in each jurisdiction before we can offer securities there unless an exemption to registration applies under the laws of that jurisdiction.
-Most jurisdictions have automatic exemptions from registration for organizations formed solely for nonprofit purposes and that comply with guidelines laid out in the NASAA Church Extension SOP.
-Some jurisdictions, however, require that a non-profit organization also notify its local securities regulator of its intent to offer securities in the state, apply for exemption from registration of its securities in the jurisdiction.
+Most jurisdictions have automatic exemptions from registration for organizations formed solely for nonprofit purposes and that comply with guidelines laid out in the North American Securities Administrators Association's Statement of Policy Regarding Church Extension Fund Securities (the "NASAA Church Extension SOP").
+Some jurisdictions, however, require that a non-profit organization also notify its local securities regulator of its intent to offer exempt securities in the state, apply for exemption from registration of its securities in the jurisdiction or file a registration statement in the jurisdiction before it may sell its securities in such jurisdiction.
 Adherence to the NASAA Church Extension SOP made us compliant with many jurisdiction's securities laws; however, we learned in 2016 that we were not compliant in those jurisdictions that have additional notice or filing requirements.
 Consequently, we filed the appropriate filings in those jurisdictions.

 Upon receipt of our initial securities filings in some jurisdictions, the jurisdictions' securities regulators requested additional information about our prior offers and sales of Investments.
 We provided all information requested and addressed any past violations through making retroactive filings, paying fines or penalties, executing consent orders, and/or conducting rescission offers, in each case as determined or recommended by the applicable securities regulator.
 As of the date of this Offering Circular, we have remediated all known past securities violations to the satisfaction of the applicable authorities and have been granted authority by each jurisdiction in which we previously offered securities to prospectively offer the Investments again in that jurisdiction.
 Upon request, we will provide any investor with a copy of any order or similar agreement that any securities regulator has issued with respect to us.
 Such orders may also be available on the website of the applicable securities regulator.
-Set forth below is information regarding negotiations we undertook with certain states in order to remediate securities law matters, presented in reverse chronological order in accordance with the date of final resolution of such matter:
+Set forth below is information regarding negotiations we undertook with certain states in order to remediate securities law matters during the past three years, presented in reverse chronological order in accordance with the date of final resolution of such matter: